 Individuals who have witnessed a disturbing situation often contact the AWC to request assistance on behalf of birds living in substandard conditions.

-While AWC has no legal authority to act on these reports, we are able to provide some helpful resources that concerned individuals can use to take action!
+While AWC has no legal authority to act on these reports, we are able to provide helpful resources that concerned individuals can use to take action!

 Know the Law

-First, determine if birds are defined as an "animal" and are covered under the present laws in your state.
+First, determine if birds are defined as an "animal" and are covered under the laws in your state.

 Unfortunately, most states have minimal laws to protect animals like parrots and other birds.
-Birds are often excluded from animal welfare legislation and existing animal cruelty statutes, making it often impossible to define neglect, substandard care and abuse, or to effectively enforce any existing statutes.
+Birds are often excluded from animal welfare legislation and existing animal cruelty statutes, making it often impossible to define neglect, substandard care, and abuse, or to effectively enforce any existing statutes.
 Currently, there is no regulation governing the breeding and sale of birds, though a USDA regulatory process to govern some commercial bird breeding facilities is pending.

 Research Animal Protection Laws & Statutes

 For help with defining specific laws and ordinances that apply birds review these links: